zarkle/django-imager/README.md

 <!-- Use this are to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an examples:

 01-01-2001 4:59pm - Application now has a fully-functional express server, with GET and POST routes for the book resource.-->
+- 4/25 - Photo and Album tables for database.
 - 4/24 - Routing, styling, and registration.
 - 4/23 - Initial setup of user database and log-in/out.